IBM/bamoe/runtime-libraries/bamoe-database-support/bamoe-oracle-mappings/README.md

 in the DB.

  The available orm's are:
--    META-INF/bamoe-job-service-orm.xml: This file remaps some entities from the data-index component.
+-    META-INF/bamoe-job-service-orm.xml: This file remaps some entities from the jbpm-usertask-storage-jpa component.
 -    META-INF/bamoe-user-task-orm.xml: This file remaps some entities from the user-task component.

 ### Configuration